 2 minutes with Lauren Eldridge

-Occupation: pastry chef
+Occupation: executive group pastry chef

 Lauren started working at Marque in July 2012 as a second-year apprentice with very little cooking experience but a huge enthusiasm to learn.
 Fast forward a few years and is she now pastry chef for mentor Mark Best and last year she won the Josephine Pignolet young chef of the year award.
 We asked Lauren about being a chef…